Banno/kafka/DOCKER.md

 specified via cli options.

 # Building image
-Building docker image is done by `build-image.sh` script.
-Please refer to help via `./build-image.sh -h`.
+Building docker image is done by the [gradle-docker plugin](https://github.com/Transmode/gradle-docker).

 Example:
 ```
-# ./build-image.sh -t <username>/kafka-mesos
+# ./gradlew buildDocker
 ```

+This builds an image with tag name `<username>/kafka-mesos:<version>`.

-Note: `build-image.sh` does not pushes the image.
+Note: this will not push the image.
 Push should be done manually after testing.

 # Running image
 Running image using docker.
 Required networking params should be provided.
 Image has no entry point,